JCMexplains/writing-for-success-2023/textbook.md

 Here is how to organize and captialize your reference entries:

-#### Formatting the References Section: APA General Guidelines
+#### General Guidelines for the References Section

-4. List entries in alphabetical order by the author's last name.
+1. List entries in alphabetical order by the author's last name.
 For a work with multiple authors, use the last name of the first author listed.
-5. List authors' names using this format: Smith, J. C.
+2. List authors' names using this format: Smith, J. C.
-6. For a work with no individual author(s), use the name of the group that published the work or, if this is unavailable, the title of the work in place of the author's name.
+3. For a work with no individual author(s), use the name of the group that published the work or, if this is unavailable, the title of the work in place of the author's name.
-7. For works with multiple authors, follow these guidelines:
+4. For works with multiple authors, follow these guidelines:
     1. For works with up to seven authors, list the last name and initials for each author.
     2. For works with more than seven authors, list the first six names, followed by ellipses, and then the name of the last author listed.
     3. Use an ampersand before the name of the last author listed.
-8. Use title case for journal titles.
+5. Use title case for journal titles.
 Capitalize all important words in the title.
-9. Use sentence case for all other titles---books, articles, web pages, and other source titles.
+6. Use sentence case for all other titles---books, articles, web pages, and other source titles.
 Capitalize the first word of the title.
 Do not capitalize any other words in the title except for the following:
     - Proper nouns
     - First word of a subtitle
     - First word after a colon or dash

-10. Use italics for book and journal titles.
+7. Use italics for book and journal titles.
 Do not use italics, underlining, or quotation marks for titles of shorter works, such as articles.

 #### Exercise 1

-Set up the first page of your references section and begin adding entries, following the APA formatting guidelines provided in this section.
+Set up the first page of your references section and begin adding entries, following the guidelines provided in this section.

-1. If there are any simple entries that you can format completely using the general guidelines, do so at this time.
+1. If there are any entries you can complete using only what you already know, do so.
-2. For entries you are unsure of how to format, type in as much information as you can, and highlight the entries so you can return to them later.
+2. For entries you are unsure about:
+    1. Type in as much information as you can.
+    2. Highlight the entries so you can return to them later.

-### Formatting Reference Entries for Different Source Types
+### Reference Entries for Different Sources

 As is the case for in-text citations, formatting reference entries becomes more complicated when you are citing a source with multiple